-Adjust the air pressure switch after performing all other burner adjustments with the air pressure switch set to the start of the scale (Fig. 31).
+Adjust the air pressure switch (Fig. 32) after performing all other burner adjustments with the air pressure switch set to the start of the scale.

-With the burner operating in 1st stage, increase adjustment pressure by slowly turning the relevant knob clockwise until the burner locks out.
+With the burner operating at MIN output, increase adjustment pressure by slowly turning the relevant knob clockwise until the burner locks out.

-Then turn the knob counter-clockwise by about 20% of the set point and repeat burner start-up to ensure that it is correct.
+Then turn the knob anticlockwise by about 20% of the set point and repeat burner start-up to ensure it is correct.